wn9237/rest_spec/markdowns/api/group_post_owners.md

-# Create
+# Create owner

-Create a new Create owner.
+Use this API to create a new owner.
 #### HTTP request
 ```http
 to be completed....